shiitake/Chrome-Vs-Group-Policy/README.md

 Set-ItemProperty -Path HKCU:\Software\Microsoft\Windows\Shell\Associations\UrlAssociations\https\UserChoice -Name ProgId -Value "ChromeHTML"
 ```

-This script updates the registry entries to set Chrome as my default browser and it updates the DNS suffix list to include clickmotive domains.
+This script updates the registry entries to set Chrome as my default browser.
 These registry values are specific to Windows 8; if you are using Windows 7 you will want to verify that these are correct.